Drawbacks of Manual Testing, Ways of Software Testing, Manual Testing versus Automation Testing, and Advantages of Manual Testing.

 (In Manual Testing, Test case scope is very limited why because Tester/user can concentrate on one or two Verification points only, If it is Test Automation, Test tool (Tool also Software) can concentration on multiple verification points at a time.)

-ix) Executing same tests again and again is time taking process as well as Tedious.
+9. Executing the same tests, again and again, is time taking process as well as Tedious.

-(Sometimes we need to execute same tests using multiple sets of Test data, for each test iteration user interaction is mandatory, In Test Automation using Test Data data file (either Text file or Excel file or Database file) we can easily conduct Data driven Testing.)
+(Sometimes we need to execute the same tests using multiple sets of Test data, for each test iteration user interaction is mandatory, In Test Automation using Test Data data file (either Text file or Excel file, or Database file) we can easily conduct Data-driven Testing.)

 (We need to execute Sanity Test Cases and Regression Test cases on every modified build, it takes more time.
 In Automated Testing / Test Automation once we can create Tests then Tool can execute Tests multiple times quickly.)